Rome.us

 Temple of Venus and Roma

-Another prominent historical building that you will encounter on your way is Temple of Venus and Roma.
+Another prominent historic building you will encounter on your way is the Temple of Venus and Roma.
 The temple was considered to be the largest one in Ancient Rome.
-The construction of this temple was initiated in 121 and emperor Hadrian personally took over the architecture plan of the construction.
-The Temple of Venus was finished in 141 under the emperor Antonius Pius and as you could figure out from its name was dedicated to Roman goddess Venus Felix (bringer of great fortune).
+The construction of this temple was initiated in 121, and Emperor Hadrian personally took over the architecture plan of the construction.
+The Temple of Venus was finished in 141 under the emperor Antonius Pius.
+As you could figure out from its name, it was dedicated to the Roman goddess Venus Felix (bringer of great fortune).

 Here is one interesting fact about the interior of the Temple.
-One side of the Temple was dedicated to the goddess Venus, while the other side to Roma – the goddess of Rome.
-So, you might think what is the connection between those two?
-The thing is Venus mothered Aeneas; whose descendants further founded Rome.
-What’s more, Venus also considered to be the goddess of Love, hence Amor, while it can be read back as, guess what – Roma.
-No sure if this was taken into consideration when constructing the Temple, but anyhow is a good analogy to tell you friends who never visited Rome before.
+One side of the Temple was dedicated to the goddess Venus, while the other side was to Roma, Rome’s goddess.
+So, you might think, what the connection between those two is?
+The thing is Venus mothered Aeneas, whose descendants further founded Rome.
+What’s more, Venus is also considered the goddess of Love, hence Amor, while it can be read back as, guess what – Roma.
+Not sure if this was considered when constructing the Temple, but anyhow is an excellent analogy to tell your friends who never visited Rome before.

 After almost 26 years of restoration, the Temple of Venus was finally made open for public visits.
 The good part is you can visit the Temple of Venus for free as it is included in your Colosseum ticket, as well as the visit of neighboring Roman Forum